 To enter the Promotion, entrant may enter online beginning on February 11, 2019 at 12:00am PST and ending on March 15, 2019 at 11:59pm PST (“Entry Period”) as follows:

 To enter online, visit mix96sac.com and follow the links and instructions to enter the Promotion and complete and submit the online entry form during the Entry Period.
-Online entrants are subject to all notices posted online including but not limited to the Station's Privacy Policy.
+Online entrants are subject to all notices posted online including but not limited to the Station’s Privacy Policy.
 Limit one (1) entry per eligible person during the Entry Period regardless if entrant has more than one email address.
 Multiple participants are not permitted to share the same email address.
 P.O.
 Boxes are not permitted.
 Entries submitted may not be acknowledged or returned.
-Proof of submission of an entry shall not be deemed proof of receipt by the Promotion administrator.
+Proof of submission of an entry shall not be deemed proof of receipt by the Promotion Administrator.

 Only one (1) entry per person is permitted regardless of the method of entry.
 There will be up to a total of one hundred (100) winner(s) selected in the Promotion.

+All online entries must be received by the end of the Entry Period.

 ELIGIBILITY RESTRICTIONS

-CALL LETTERS (the “Station”) may change the dates and/or terms of the Contest without prior notice.
-Any material changes will be broadcast on the Station and/or posted on its website mix96sac.com.
-The Contest is open to legal U.S. residents, 18 years of age and older, residing in California.
-Employees or agents of the Station, Bonneville International Corporation, other area radio stations or any entity associated with the Contest, as well as members of the same household of any such employee or agent, may not participate.
+The Station may change the dates and/or terms of the Promotion without prior notice.
+Any material changes will be broadcast on the Station and/or posted on its website: mix96sac.com.
+The Promotion is open to legal U.S. residents, 18 years of age and older, residing in California.
+Employees or agents of the Station, Bonneville International Corporation, other area radio stations or any entity associated with the Promotion, as well as members of the same household of any such employee or agent may not participate.
 Persons who have previously won a prize (cash, services, merchandise) from a contest or station event from any of the Bonneville International Radio Stations are subject to the following restrictions: Persons who have won a prize valued up to $100 in the last 30 days are not eligible to participate.
 Persons who have won a prize valued between $101 and $499 in the last 90 days are not eligible to participate.
 Persons who have won a prize valued between $500 and $999 in the last 6 months are not eligible to participate.
 Persons who have won a prize valued at $1,000 or more in the last 12 months are not eligible to participate.
-One entry per email per household.
+If applicable, one entry per email per household.
 These restrictions also apply to immediate household members of contest or prize winners.
 There is no purchase necessary to enter or win.

 Entrants are required to provide truthful information and the Station will reject and delete any entry that it discovers to be false or fraudulent.
 The Station will disqualify any entrant who does not meet the eligibility requirements and will also delete any entry as required by law.